JOHNMULAMA/simple_shell/README.md

 # Simple_Shell
-Simple Shell by fredrick mbanga and jerry juma
+Simple Shell by John and Giddy